ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Default Layout

-Edit the file `./layouts/default.vue` and replace its content with the
+Edit `./layouts/default.vue` and replace its content with the following:
-following:

 ```vue
 <template>